Few things in life are as amazing as snowboarding. However, I recently discovered a way to make solo-riding even better… listening to music.

 Cons:

-Note: This is one product that I strongly recommend – even if you don’t use it for skiing and snowboarding.
-I have a couple of these around the house.
-We use them for hiking, trips to the beach, dog walks, vacations etc…
+Note: Even if you don’t use them for skiing and snowboarding, these are a great accessory to have.
+We use them for hiking, trips to the beach, dog walks, vacations etc.

 Final Thoughts

-Those are the best ways to listen to music while snowboarding.
+Those were the best ways to listen to music while snowboarding.
 Which one are you going to try?

 Personally, I use a mixture of methods depending on the day.

 Riding with friends?
 I’ll be taking my speakers along.
-Riding solo – then I’ll bring my earphones or drop-in’s.
+Riding solo – then it’s my earphones or drop-in’s.

 That’s all for now.